hanzongxi/RSIQA/README.md

 A1: Our purpose is to benchmark the quality of night-time photos of smartphones.
 So, from the very begining, we choose scenes that can be used to test three capabilities of cameras, as explained in Section 3.1.
-Moreover, the NNID database contains many scenes without highlights, our RSIQA also achives good result.
+Moreover, the NNID database contains many scenes without highlights, our RSIQA also achives good result on NNID.

 Q2: Why set the quality score of six anchors to 100, 80, 60, 40, 20, 0.
 It seems so absolute and subjective.